Non-Manufactured Precious Metal Trading License in Dubai

 Proximity to major gold souks, refineries, and vaulting facilities

-What the Licence Covers
+What the License Covers

-The Non-Manufactured Precious Metal Trading Licence (Activity Code 4752.77) authorises businesses to engage in the wholesale and retail trading of precious metals that have not yet undergone manufacturing or fabrication into jewellery or finished goods.
+The Non-Manufactured Precious Metal Trading License (Activity Code 4752.77) authorises businesses to engage in the wholesale and retail trading of precious metals that have not yet undergone manufacturing or fabrication into jewellery or finished goods.
 This includes, but is not limited to:

 Raw gold in bar, grain, or dore form